alt3/cakebox/docs/sources/tutorials/updating-your-box.md

 ## Local Machine Update

-Local machine updates require updating your local ``cakebox`` repository and restarting your virtual machine to apply new settings.
-To update run this on your local machine:
+A Local Machine Update is used for adding new Vagrant related functionality by updating the ``cakebox`` repository on your local machine.

+Run the following commands on your local machine to apply the update:

 ```bash
 cd cakebox